 It is important to understand the 14 panel drug test in order to ensure accuracy and reliability when it comes to detecting various substances.
 With that being said, let's explore what drugs are included in this type of testing.

-These powerful narcotics are commonly abused due to their opioid-like effects or low production costs.
-By using this comprehensive testing method, employers and healthcare professionals can better identify potential substance abuse issues among employees or patients.
+The 14 panel drug test screens for a range of prescription and illicit drugs, including powerful narcotics like tramadol, fentanyl, and sufentanil.
+These substances are commonly abused due to their opioid-like effects or low production costs.
+The comprehensive testing method allows employers and healthcare professionals to better identify potential substance abuse issues among employees or patients.

 When it comes to detecting substance use, both hair drug testing and urine drug testing are popular methods used by employers and healthcare professionals.
 Though both approaches are employed to spot substance use, there are distinctions between them that may affect their efficacy in uncovering potential misuse.